-From 2009 to 2018, Varola directed a Los Angeles-based initiative entitled "designLAb," for the Pacific Design Center, West Hollywood in which she invited a range of artists, architects, designers and galleries to create special projects including Lita Albuquerque, Justin Beal, Walead Beshty, Kristen Cunningham, Daniel Faust, Max Hooper Schneider, Anthony James, Simryn Gill, Piero Golia, Christopher Grimes, Fabrice Hyber, Industry, Alex Israel, LAND, Elena Manferdini, Christopher Mount, Otis College of Art and Design, Patrick Painter, Tejo Remy, Ry Rocklen, Will Ryman, Nobuo Sekine, Diana Thater, Tracy Williams, Paul Young and Peter Zellner.
+From 2009 to 2018, Varola conceived and directed "designLAb," for the Pacific Design Center, West Hollywood in which she invited artists, architects, designers and galleries to create special projects including: Lita Albuquerque, Justin Beal, Walead Beshty, Kristen Cunningham, Daniel Faust, Max Hooper Schneider, Anthony James, Simryn Gill, Piero Golia, Christopher Grimes, Fabrice Hyber, Industry, Alex Israel, LAND, Elena Manferdini, Christopher Mount, Otis College of Art and Design, Patrick Painter, Tejo Remy, Ry Rocklen, Will Ryman, Nobuo Sekine, Diana Thater, Tracy Williams, Paul Young and Peter Zellner.
 In a profile for Art in America, Kris Kraus noted that “under Helen Varola the Pacific Design Center has become the home of some of LA’s most innovative, ambitious young galleries.”

 Varola's curatorial work has been reviewed in The New York Times, The Los Angeles Times, Art Monthly, Flash Art, The Art Newspaper, Domus, Interior Design, Architectural Digest, the Guardian, Artribune, Il Giornale, La Republlica and La Stampa.
 Her work is also mentioned in Anthony Haden-Guest's True Colors, a book portaying the 1980's New York art scene.